St. Winifred’s Catholic Primary School

 The use of information and communication technology (ICT) is an integral part of the National Curriculum for Computing and is a key skill for everyday life.
 Computers, tablets, programmable robots, digital and video cameras, visualisers and audio equipment are a few of the tools that we use to acquire, organise, store, manipulate, interpret, communicate and present information.
 We recognise that pupils are entitled to quality hardware and software and a structured and progressive approach to the learning of the skills needed to enable them to use it effectively.
 The purpose of this policy is to state how St. Winifred’s intends to make this provision.

-To provide a relevant, challenging and enjoyable curriculum for ICT and computing for all pupils.
+- To provide a relevant, challenging and enjoyable curriculum for computing for all pupils.

 The National Curriculum for Computing aims to ensure that all pupils: